 After being collected, all artifacts were taken to the archaeological laboratory at the Historical Society of Saginaw County, Inc. for processing.
-Samples recovered in 1/8" mesh screen were size-sorted into fractions >1⁄4" and <1⁄4" by passing the material through 1⁄4" mesh screen.
-In this way there are comparable samples from all levels whether screened with 1⁄4" or 1/8" mesh screen.
+Samples recovered in $^{1}/{8}$ " mesh screen were size-sorted into fractions >1⁄2" and <1⁄2" by passing the material through 1⁄2" mesh screen.
+In this way there are comparable samples from all levels whether screened with 1⁄2" or $^{1}/{8}$ " mesh screen.
 The next stage of artifact processing was to conduct a preliminary sort of the objects, separating them into material types.
 This sorting was done so that fragile objects such as bone and ceramics could be handled with extra care while cleaning.
 After sorting, the artifacts were carefully washed and fully air-dried prior to analysis.
-Artifacts from the 2009 field season of this project were catalogued under Accession F09-1, F09-2, and F09-3.
+Artifacts from the 2011 field season of this project were catalogued under Accession F11-1 and F11-2.
 Each artifact was assigned a catalogue number according to the provenience and type of object.
 Several objects may be assigned the same catalogue number if they are same type of object and are from the same provenience.
-A Catalogue Record was filled out for each object recovered during this project.
+A Catalogue Record was filled out for each object catalogued during this project.
 These records include the Catalogue #, Provenience, and Description of each artifact.

 All of the objects recovered from the surface survey portion of the project have been catalogued.
-Except for the flotation samples and the <1/4" size fraction of the 1/8" screened samples, all of the material recovered from the test excavations has been sorted, washed and catalogued.
-Ceramic sherds and FCR were size sorted using an approximately 1/2" mesh screen.
+Except for the flotation samples and the <1⁄2" size fraction of the 1⁄2" screened samples, all of the material recovered from the test excavations has been sorted, washed and catalogued.
+Ceramic sherds and FCR were size sorted using an approximately 1⁄2" mesh screen.
 Ceramic sherds that pass through the screen are referred to as "sherdlets", and in the initial analysis only counts and weights are being recorded.
 Fire-cracked rocks were counted and weighed according to each of the two size categories and then, with the exception of FCR derived from feature contexts, discarded.
 Because of their non-cultural origin, snail shells from the excavations at 20SA722 were not catalogued, but they have been saved for possible future environmental studies.
-Charcoal from feature contexts was likewise not catalogued.
-Although the cultural origins of the charcoal is not in doubt, it has not been catalogued because at least some is intended for radiocarbon analysis and will thus be destroyed.

 Diagnostic artifacts, formal tools, and ceramic rimsherds have been labeled with their catalogue number.
 Non-diagnostic artifacts will be labeled as time permits.
 Catalogue numbers are written with permanent black or white ink on a layer of clear Acryloid B-72, and sealed with a layer of clear B-72.
 Artifacts are labeled prior to being photographed.
-Digital photographs have been taken of a representative sample of artifacts, including most of the diagnostic artifacts recovered during the 2009 field season.
+Digital photographs have been taken of a representative sample of artifacts, including most of the diagnostic artifacts recovered during the 2011 field season.
 Any refitting of broken artifacts is accomplished using clear B-72 as an adhesive.
 Artifacts will be stored in the archaeological repository at the Historical Society of Saginaw County, Inc., in roughly one cubic foot, acid-free, boxes.